saikat-says-cool/sentivibe/docs/PRODUCT_DOCUMENTATION.md

     *   **Search & Filter:** The library provides robust search functionality, allowing users to find specific analyses by video title, creator name, or keywords.
     *   **Visual Context:** Each entry in the library displays the YouTube video's thumbnail, title, and creator name for quick identification.
     *   **Direct Chat Initiation:** From any blog post detail page, users can directly initiate a conversation with the AI, pre-loading the chat with the context of that specific video analysis.
-    *   **Library Copilot:** An AI assistant is available in both the main "Analysis Library" and "My Analyses" pages to help users find specific video analyses based on their queries, providing clickable Markdown links to relevant blog posts.
+    *   **Library Copilot:** An AI assistant is available in both the main "Analysis Library" and "My Analyses" pages to help users find specific video analyses based on their queries, providing clickable Markdown links to relevant blog posts. **It also proactively suggests new, related analysis topics or video ideas based on the user's query and the existing library content.**

 ### 2.4.
 Context-Aware Conversational AI
 *   **Interactive Q&A (Dialog-based):** After a video analysis, or when loading a saved analysis from the library, users can engage in a chat with SentiVibe AI to ask follow-up questions about the video, its comments, or related topics.
 This chat now occurs within a **pop-up dialog interface**, providing a consistent experience across the application.